Britain to tax foreign property investors as London housing bubble looms

 STREETS OF GOLD

-Foreign investors have bought about 70 percent of newly built properties across central London, according to Savills, while 30 percent of luxury London homes worth 1 million pounds or more were bought by non-UK residents in the year to June, Knight Frank said.
+Foreign investors have bought about 70 percent of newly built properties across central London, according to Savills (SVS.L), while 30 percent of luxury London homes worth 1 million pounds or more were bought by non-UK residents in the year to June, Knight Frank said.

-Developers that have benefitted or are looking to cash in on the trend include Berkeley and Barratt Developments, who have built thousands of homes in London, as well as British Land and Land Securities, which have recently entered the luxury housing market.
+Developers that have benefitted or are looking to cash in on the trend include Berkeley (BKGH.L) and Barratt Developments (BDEV.L), who have built thousands of homes in London, as well as British Land (BLND.L) and Land Securities (LAND.L), which have recently entered the luxury housing market.

 Property lawyers and estate agents said foreign owners would be relieved the tax will not apply to historic gains before 2015.
 But they cautioned that the overall impact could be marginal as many foreign investors see London property as a safe and profitable place to park capital.